 It's simply slices of bread that are soaked in beaten eggs, then fried.
 Day old bread is better to use than fresh bread, as it will soak up more egg without falling apart.
 You can use any bread, sometimes I use an Italian bread.
 But it tastes best using sliced Brioche bread, light and fluffy, great for soaking up the egg to make French Toast.
 Brioche has a high butter and egg content, which complements this recipe perfectly.

 I love drinking egg nog at Christmas time, my kids say I go too crazy for eggnog.
 My wife makes Eggnog French Toast during the holidays for years now.
-It’s a quick, filling and easy breakfast, with a subtle hint of eggnog flavour.
+It's a quick, filling and easy breakfast, with a hint of eggnog flavor.
 Only 5 ingredients.

 You can sprinkle with cinnamon sugar when serving Eggnog French Toast, but I prefer maple syrup and fresh whipped cream.
 Some people add cinnamon to the whipped cream, but I think that's cinnamon overload.
 A sweetened whipped cream balances out rich flavor of this holiday breakfast treat.